 Fallibilism (from medieval Latin fallibilis, “liable to err”) is the philosophical principle that human beings could be wrong about their beliefs, expectations, or their understanding of the world, and yet still be justified in holding their incorrect beliefs.
 In the most commonly used sense of the term, this consists in being open to new evidence that would disprove some previously held position or belief, and in the recognition that “any claim justified today may need to be revised or withdrawn in light of new evidence, new arguments, and new experiences.”
 This position is taken for granted in the natural sciences.

 FALLIBILISM AND SKEPTICISM

-Perhaps the most important issue is to distinguish fallibilism from skepticism—the doctrine that no idea, belief, or claim is ever well justified or is definitely known.
+An important issue is to distinguish fallibilism from skepticism—the doctrine that no idea, belief, or claim is ever justified or is definitely known.
 Generally, skepticism is thought to be a stronger claim than fallibilism.
-Skepticism implies that we should assert nothing, suspend all judgment, or doubt the reliability of the senses, whereas fallibilists generally accept the existence of knowledge or justified belief.
+Skepticism implies that we should assert nothing, suspend all judgment, and doubt the reliability of the senses, whereas fallibilists generally accept the existence of knowledge or justified belief.

-But how can we reconcile these two views?
+But how can we reconcile these two views of the fallibilist?
 May we say, with consistency, that our ideas might be mistaken, yet we are still justified in believing them?
-If John claims to know x but admit that x might nor be true, then how is what he claims to know knowledge?
+If John claims to know x but admits that x might not be true, then how is what he claims to know knowledge?
 To say you know something, but at the same time admit you might be in error seems mistaken.